Larry Butler (darts player): Back in the BDO

-Butler returned to the British Darts Organisation in 2015 and had a fine year winning the BDO America Rankings helped by wins in the Camellia Classic and USA Dart Classic.
-He also had a remarkable week in October, first by reaching the Grand Slam of Darts by winning one of the two spots on offer, He beat notable names like Scott Waites and Glen Durrant.
-He also went on a fantastic run to the World Masters final beating one, two and three time BDO World Champions Scott Mitchell, Scott Waites and Martin Adams along the way, but ultimately lost to Glen Durrant 7–3.
+Butler returned to the British Darts Organisation in 2015, which included winning the BDO America Rankings from wins in the Camellia Classic and USA Dart Classic.
+In October, he reached the Grand Slam of Darts by winning one of the two spots on offer.
+He beat notable names like Scott Waites and Glen Durrant.
+He also went on a fantastic run to the World Masters final beating one, two and three time BDO World Champions Scott Mitchell, Scott Waites and Martin Adams but ultimately lost to Glen Durrant 7–3.

 In November he played in the Grand Slam of Darts but was ultimately knocked out of a tough group, losing 5–0 to PDC World Champion Gary Anderson, defeating Andy Boulton 5–4 and losing to 5 time world champion Raymond van Barneveld 5–3.

 In January 2016 Butler competed in the 2016 World Championship, which was his first World Championship appearance in 19 years.
 Starting off in the preliminary round he defeated James Hurrell 3–2 and then went on to beat Ryan De Vreede 3–2 before losing to number one seed Glen Durrant 4–0.